-Arsenal's 2-1 loss at Old Trafford will definitely not last as long in the memory as last season's 8-2 mauling but the comparably abject nature of the performance leaves a taste in the mouth that is just as bitter for Gunners fans.
+Arsenal's 2-1 loss at Old Trafford definitely won’t last as long in the memory as last season’s 8-2 mauling, but the comparably abject nature of the performance leaves a taste in the mouth that is just as bitter for Gunners fans.

 A bright-eyed start to the Gunners’ attacking outlook this season has been quickly superseded by a collection of dour and feeble spectacles by the men trusted with the task of hitting the back of the net.